glesys/docker-machine-driver-glesys/README.md

   --glesys-cpu "2"                             Number of CPU cores --glesys-data-center "Falkenberg"            Data center to place the machine in --glesys-memory "2048"                       Memory in MB --glesys-root-password                       Root password to use for the machine.
-If omitted, a random password will be generated
+If omitted, a random password will be generated (VMware only)
-  --glesys-ssh-key-path                        Path to the SSH key file you want to use.
+  --glesys-username-kvm "docker-machine"       Username to use in KVM platform --glesys-ssh-key-path                        Path to the SSH key file you want to use.
 If omitted, a new key will be generated
-  --glesys-storage "20"                        Storage in GB --glesys-template "Ubuntu 16.04 LTS 64-bit"  Template to use for the machine
+  --glesys-storage "20"                        Storage in GB --glesys-template "Ubuntu 16.04 LTS 64-bit"  Template to use for the machine --glesys-platform "VMware"                   Virtualization platform (VMware or KVM)
 ```

 To create a machine you need to specify a project and an API key: